-he Saudi Arabian Monetary Authority (SAMA) would like to announce the issuance of the Rules Regulating Agent Banking.
+he Saudi Central Bank (SAMA) would like to announce the issuance of the Rules Regulating Agent Banking.
 The Rules set the regulatory framework for the provision of banking services and products through banking agents and are issued in accordance with SAMA’s Charter promulgated by Royal Decree No. (23) dated 23/05/1377H and amended by the Banking Control Law issued by Royal Decree No. (M/5) dated 22/02/1386H.

 This comes as part of SAMA’s efforts to enhance financial inclusion by expanding the scope of banking services in underserved areas in line with the objectives of the Financial Sector Development Program and to keep abreast with the economic development witnessed in Saudi Arabia to achieve Vision 2030.